Guide to cycling trips and travel by bicycle, including cycling trip holiday advice, long bicycle trip tips and where to cycle on holiday

 Some of the world's best places to explore by bike – whether you're a hill-loving athlete or a complete beginner

-The islands of Indonesia are jam-packed with adventure and culture, but blissfully few visitors.
-Encounter fearsome wildlife, ancient monuments... and some of the most beautiful beaches in the world More
+The islands of Indonesia are jam-packed with adventure and culture, but blissfully few visitors...
+More

 Wanderlust subscribers now receive a free £50 voucher valid on trips from a great selection of top tour operators